-GADRI Secretariat also welcomed new members among which is from the health sector Prof. Sachiko Kanbara and her team from the Kobe City of College of Nursing, Disaster Nursing and Global Nursing Section, Kobe City University of Nursing.
+GADRI Secretariat also welcomed a new member from the health sector, Prof. Sachiko Kanbara and her team from the Kobe City of College of Nursing, Disaster Nursing and Global Nursing Section, Kobe City University of Nursing;

 We hope you will enjoy the newsletter.
 Do not hesitate to share any news items that you would like us to share with the GADRI community.